gricius/FullStackOpen-Part5-Bloglist/README.md

 The test has to ensure that a new blog is added to the list of all blogs.

 # 5.20: bloglist end to end testing, step4
 Make a test that confirms users can like a blog.

 # 5.21: bloglist end to end testing, step5
 Make a test for ensuring that the user who created a blog can delete it.

+# 5.22: bloglist end to end testing, step6
+Make a test for ensuring that only the creator can see the delete button of a blog, not anyone else.